 - Deposits may take some days to reflect on your balance

 One of the big attractions of robo-advisors is significantly lower fees for managing your investments.

 - Wealthsimple Basic accounts: under $100,000, the management fee is 0.5% per year

-These fees do not include MER’s that may be charged directly by managers of the ETF’s (funds) held in your account.
-As per Wealthsimple, this additional fee is approximately 0.20% and are automatically adjusted into the price of the underlying assets/funds.
+These fees do not include MERs that may be charged directly by managers of the ETFs (funds) held in your account.
+As per Wealthsimple, this additional fee is approximately 0.20% and is automatically included in the price of the underlying assets/funds.